juniper-dusk/juniper-dusk.github.io/content/about.md

 I have over two years of experience in professional C++ software development, with a Bachelor's Degree in Computer Science.

-I'm actively looking for a gameplay programmer position.
+I am actively looking for a gameplay programmer position.
 Here are some of my [current portfolio projects](../games/).

 In my free time, I make pixel art, play jazz piano, and go birding.